matgabriel/chronicle-flux/README.md

                 .blockLast();
 ```

-We can also replay the history with the same timing as the original stream:
+We can also replay the history with the same timing as the original stream, and in an infinite loop:

 ```java
 chronicleStore.replayHistory(DummyObject::timestamp)